 I am an experienced Python developer with a passion for language applications.
-I enjoy creating tools that facilitate processes, be it a machine translation workflow for a language provider or refactoring a framework for scientific evaluation of large language models.
-In this, my strong communication skills are a valuable asset in understanding stakeholders needs and in presenting results to colleagues, customers or the scientific community.
+I enjoy creating tools that facilitate processes, be it a machine translation workflow for a language service provider, refactoring a framework for scientific evaluation of large language models, or, most recently, contributing to the open-source Python project scikit-learn.

-I have always been fascinated by languages, which led my to the field of Computational Linguistics (prior to ChatGPT, topics of interest were spelling correction, statistical machine translation, sentiment analysis and a lot of parsing).
+I have always been fascinated by languages, which led me to the field of Computational Linguistics (which, prior to ChatGPT, consisted of topics like spelling correction, statistical machine translation, or sentiment analysis, to just name a few).

 The rise of artificial neural network models brought me back to university and I completed my Master at the LMU in Munich while working at the Munich Center for Machine Learning on representation learning for natural language, supervised by Hinrich Schütze.

-Following my roots back to Berlin, I spent some time as a Research Associate in the the colabPotsdam, led by David Schlangen, where I spent my time researching, reviewing, writing, programming, teaching programming, organising and giving workshops on programming (with a focus on Deep Learning/LLMs).
+Following my roots back to Berlin, I joined the colabPotsdam as a Research Associate, where I spent my time researching, reviewing, writing, programming, teaching programming, supervising students, and organising and giving workshops (all with a focus on Deep Learning/LLMs).